Italian GP: Hamilton fastest ahead of Bottas in 2nd practice - WHIZ News

 It was the fourth consecutive time that Bottas has been quickest in the first practice session but he has only won one race.

-There is a third and final practice on Saturday ahead of qualifying in the afternoon.
+A third and final practice takes place Saturday ahead of qualifying in the afternoon.

+There will be a smattering of spectators at Monza on Sunday with 250 health workers invited to attend in recognition of their efforts during the coronavirus pandemic.

+On Friday, FIA President Jean Todt and Francesco Rocca, president of the International Federation of Red Cross and Red Crescent Societies, visited nearby Bergamo to pay tribute to the work carried out worldwide against COVID-19.
+Bergamo is one of the Italian cities hardest hit by the coronavirus.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports